 Myopia (more commonly known as short-sightedness) is one of the most common refractive errors that affects people’s eyesight.
 Objects that are further away appear blurry and are difficult to see.
 Myopia occurs when light cannot focus on the retina (light-sensitive tissue) at the back of the eye.
 This is usually caused when the eyeball has grown too long.
 Although there is no conclusive evidence as to why, a growing amount of study suggests that the dramatic increase of screen use may be contributing to the increasing number of individuals who have myopia.

 Myopia usually starts during early childhood, although has a tendency to equalise during early adulthood.
 Early signs of myopia include straining to read writing from a distance, blurry vision and headaches.
-Thankfully, myopia can be easily diagnosed with an eye test and correct with contact lenses.
-Myopia is corrected with minus (-) power, prescription contact lenses.
+Thankfully, myopia can be easily diagnosed with an eye test and corrected with prescription glasses or prescription contact lenses.

-Fortunately, contact lenses are able to correct myopia. comfi lenses offer both comfort and value for money. comfi Daily Disposables can be disposed of at then end of the day, while comfi Air are silicone hydrogel contact lenses that can be worn for an entire month.
-These lenses provide increased moisture and hydration. comfi All-in-One Solution perfectly complements comfi Air monthly lenses.
+Conact lenses are a great way to correct myopia and can offer many advantages.
+For example, comfi lenses offer both comfort and value for money.
+Try comfi Daily Disposable contact lenses for a hassle-free experience.
+These lenses can be disposed of at the end of the day, while comfi Air are silicone hydrogel contact lenses that can be worn for an entire month.
+These lenses provide an increased amount oxygen making it suitable for longer wearing times. comfi All-in-One Solution is an easy to use multipurpose solution and perfectly complements comfi Air monthly lenses.

-Dry eyes (kerato conjunctivitis sicca) occur when the eyes are not producing enough tears, or the tears produced dry up too quickly to keep the eyeball properly hydrated.
+Dry eyes (keratoconjunctivitis sicca) occur when the eyes are not producing enough tears, or the tears produced dry up too quickly to keep the eyes surface properly hydrated.

 Contact lenses do not cause dry eye, but can aggravate the problem in some people.
-This doesn’t mean that contact lenses are a non-option if you have dry eyes, however.
-We recommend wearing a contact lens with a mid level water content, or a contact lens made of silicone hydrogel.
-Silicone hydrogel allows a higher amount of moisture and oxygen to pass in and out the eye in comparison to standard hydrogel lenses.
+This doesn’t mean that contact lenses are not an option if you have dry eyes.
+We recommend wearing a contact lens with a mid-level water content, or a contact lens made of silicone hydrogel.
+Most silicone hydrogel lenses are combined with excellent moisture and allow a higher amount of oxygen to reach the eye in comparison to standard hydrogel lenses.

 Extended screen use can also lead to dry eyes.
 As a result, it usually helps to take breaks during the day if you work in front of a computer screen.
 In addition, we recommend lowering the brightness on your smartphone device and keeping it at a reasonable distance.